The most amazing flavor of bbq in these slow cooker baked beans! Use your own dried beans that you soaked or use canned beans – either way delicious!

 - Combine molasses, brown sugar, ketchup, mustard, cloves and hot water in a small bowl.
 Stir to combine fully.

-- Drain your soaked beans and layer them in your crockpot with the onion and ham.
+- Add the beans, and layer them in the slow cooker.
+Then top them with the onion and bacon..

-- Pour your water mixture over the top of your beans, onion and ham.
+- Pour your water mixture over the top of your beans, onion and bacon.

 Enjoy your beans as a side (for about 10) or a main dish (for 5 or 6).